highlando/20-talk-turnpike-dae/slides.md

 ## Proof

- * The Hamiltonian system are first order necessary conditions
+ * The Hamiltonian system is j first order necessary condition.

  * Leaving aside the initial condtions, for any $k$ constant,
     $$\begin{bmatrix}